Squeezing a fixed amount of gravitational energy to arbitrarily small scales, in $U(1)$ symmetry: INTRODUCTION

-The landmark result of Christodoulou was extended and also simplified by the work of Klainerman and Rodnianski in [\refklainrod].
-Beyond the main result in their paper, they further note that they can prove existence to the Einstein equations with initial data satisfying an ansatz on the second fundamental form $\chihat$ of the form
+This landmark result of Christodoulou was extended and also simplified by the work of Klainerman and Rodnianski in \cite{klainrod}.
+Beyond the main result in their paper, they further note that they can prove existence to the Einstein equations with initial data satisfying an ansatz on the shear $\quchihat$ of the form

-which is reminiscent of our initial data in the special case $\iota = 1/2$.
-(Even in that case, though, it is not identical due to the polarized symmetry we have imposed, and because we have a rectangular, noncompact transverse spatial dimension.)
-Their main results use a different scaling which is imposed on norms rather than functions, in order to guarantee dynamical formation of a trapped surface.

-We also note the work of Klainerman, Luk, Rodinanski [\refklainlukrod] which demonstrated that for data on $\chihat$ of the same size in $L^\infty$ as that of Christodoulou, one can obtain trapped surface formation (for $\park$ large enough) even when $\int_0^{\park^{-1}}|\chihat(\cduu,\vartheta)|^2\,d\cduu$ is supported near a single point $\vartheta$ on $\mathbb{S}^2$; one needs to take $\park$ sufficiently large, relative to the support of this integral, which is kept fixed.
-(In particular there is no \emph{concurrent} `concentration' in the spatial and null directions.)
-We also note the paper of An and Luk [\refanluk], where the assumption on the size of the incoming gravitational energy per unit solid angle is \emph{relaxed}, in the sense that its $L^\infty$ norm is allowed to be \emph{smaller}; the authors are still able to obtain a (smaller) trapped surface.

-Some further results we wish to highlight are those of Luk and Rodnianski, in particular [\reflukrod\ -- \reflukrodiii].
-The authors allow similar `short pulse' data, in fact two short pulses that are supported on two `\wsqueezed' time intervals in the two null surfaces $\{ \cdu = 0 \}$, $\{ \cduu = 0 \}$ of length $\park^{-1}$.
-The assumptions they impose on the magnitude of the data are in fact weaker than those satisfied by the impulsive gravitational waves they then construct in [\reflukrod\ -- \reflukrodii].
-In particular, in terms of the assumptions on the $L^2$-based norm the authors work with, the data being supported on a $\cdv$-interval of length $\park^{-1}$ would allow a bound of magnitude $\park^{1/2}$ on $|\chihat|_{L^\infty}$.
-As in Christodoulou [\refchristodoulou], the `largeness' of derivatives of the data is exclusively in the null directions, while in the spherical directions much higher regularity is required -- excluding the possibility of spatial concentration.